-- 1. Avoid placing the unit near heat sources, direct sunlight, or moisture. - 2.
-To avoid vibration, the unit must be level.
+- 1. To avoid vibration, the unit must be level.
 If required, adjust the leveling screws to compensate for unevenness of the floor.
 The front should be slightly higher than the rear to aid in door closing.
 Leveling screws can be turned easily by tipping the cabinet slightly.
-Turn the leveling screws clockwise () to raise the unit, counterclockwise () to lower it. - 3.
-Install this appliance in an area where the temperature is between 55°F (13°C) and 110°F (43°C.) If the temperature around the appliance is too low or high, cooling ability may be adversely affected.
+Turn the leveling screws clockwise () to raise the unit, counterclockwise () to lower it. - 2.
+Install this appliance in an area where the temperature is between 55 °F (13 °C) and 110 °F (43 °C.) If the temperature around the appliance is too low or high, cooling ability may be adversely affected.